The death of an employee at work, or as a result of work, is one of the most difficult issues an employer will ever have to deal with.

 An investigation will then be carried out to determine the circumstances leading to their death.

 As an employer, you have a duty of care to your employees, ie a duty to protect their health, safety and welfare by providing them with a safe working environment.

-If an employee dies because you failed in that duty, under corporate manslaughter legislation, you or your business may have committed an offence and could be fined and/or sent to prison.
+If an employee dies because you failed in your duty of care and it is found that you or your business have committed an offence you could be fined and/or sent to prison.